Looting Is a Strong Force for Getting Compromised People to Act

 It got the NFL to reverse their position on BLM.
 The National Football League changed its view after four years of not supporting Black Lives Matter protests.
 In fact, the commissioner Roger Goodell even made a video in support of the movement.

 In 2016 Roger Goodell, commissioner of the NFL, was not supportive of the players' right to take a knee during the national anthem.
 He claimed the protests disrespected the armed forces.
 Goodell argued that taking a knee was unpatriotic.

 League commissioner Roger Goodell

-But in 2020, he came around.
-After a nationwide uproar over police killings, he announced his support.
+But in 2020, he made a 180—reversing his opinion on the kneeling protest.
+The NFL commissioner came out in support of the cause.
 He even rushed out a poorly produced video supporting Black Lives Matter.

 A screenshot from Goodell's 2020 video